 A 3-5 year tax exemption with the primary purpose of stimulating new investments that create jobs in the zone.
 Eligible new investments within the Zone can be exempted from property taxes for a period of three years, and potentially up to five years.

-The LIRPTE provides a 20-year exemption from ad valorem taxes for properties offered for rent or held for the purpose of developing low-income rental housing.
-Applicants requesting a 20 year exemption are not required to be a nonprofit in certain instances.
+The LIRHPTE provides a 20-year exemption from ad valorem taxes for properties offered for rent or held for the purpose of developing low-income rental housing.
+In certain instances, applicants requesting a 20 year exemption are not required to be a nonprofit.

 The Federal Historic Preservation Tax Incentives program encourages private sector investment in the rehabilitation and re-use of historic buildings.
 It creates jobs and is one of the nation's most successful and cost-effective community revitalization programs.

 These loans encourage investments within the Downtown Urban Renewal District in ways that contribute to its economic vibrancy and established goals.
 This flexible financing program supports unique redevelopment opportunities, specific downtown redevelopment challenges, as well as individual project financing needs in ways that help make our downtown dreams a reality.